 Your goal should be to compile the offer so you get the best deal possible.
 To achieve this, the major point to remember is that a great offer has many more components than just the price, though this is a great place to start.

 In many cases, real estate agents will give you a price guide however it’s important to know agents will guide at the lower end of the seller’s price expectations to ensure they attract interest in the property.
-Determining the price of a property can sometimes be a challenge, so if you want information on assessing price use our checklist on pinpointing your property price.
+Determining the price of a property can be a challenge so if you really want to jump ahead of your competition, take a look at our Buyer Success Pack which covers how to pinpoint your property price.

 The next step in preparing your offer is to consider aspects that will influence the components of the offer.
 There’s a wide range of influences that should be considered.
 These include the economic environment (is the market running fast or slow), the seller’s situation, the agent’s style, infrastructure changes (eg is a new development planned for construction soon), and key dates or deadlines like the end of the financial year, school or Christmas holidays.
 Gather the facts together as these should influence the components of your offer.